ParadiseSS13/Paradise/.github/CONTRIBUTING.md

   * Please attempt to clean out any dirty variables that may be contained within items you alter through var-editing.
 For example, due to how DM functions, changing the `pixel_x` variable from 23 to 0 will leave a dirty record in the map's code of `pixel_x = 0`.
 Likewise this can happen when changing an item's icon to something else and then back.
 This can lead to some issues where an item's icon has changed within the code, but becomes broken on the map due to it still attempting to use the old entry.
   * Areas should not be var-edited on a map to change it's name or attributes.
 All areas of a single type and it's altered instances are considered the same area within the code, and editing their variables on a map can lead to issues with powernets and event subsystems which are difficult to debug.

-* If you are making non-minor edits to an area or room, (non-minor being more than moving a few objects or fixing bugs) then you should ensure the entire area/room meets these standards.
+* If you are making non-minor edits to an area or room, (non-minor being anything more than moving a few objects or fixing small bugs) then you should ensure the entire area/room meets these standards.

 * When making a change to an area or room, follow these guidelines:
   * Unless absolutely necessary, do not run pipes (including disposals) under wall turfs.